chromium/chromium/docs/bitmap_pipeline.md

 On Windows, the Id is the HANDLE value from the renderer process.
 On Linux the id is the SysV key.
-Thus, on both Windows and Linux, the id is sufficient to map the transport DIB, while on Mac is is not.
+Thus, on both Windows and Linux, the id is sufficient to map the transport DIB, while on Mac is not.
 This is why, on Mac, the browser keeps handles to all the possible transport DIBs.

 Each RenderProcessHost keeps a small cache of recently used transport DIBs.
 This